As there are large differences between running Event Store in development and production, it's important to understand how caching works.

 /streams/foo/0 and performed a

 GET request is cachable and now in your cache.
-Since this is a development environment, you shutdown and delete the database.
-You then restart it and write a different event to
+Since this is a development environment, you shutdown Event Store and delete the database.
+You then restart Event Store and write a different event to

 /streams/foo/0.
 You open your browser and inspect the

-/streams/foo/0 stream, and you will see the event written before you deleted the database.
+/streams/foo/0 stream, and you see the event written before you deleted the database.

-To avoid this it's best to run Event Store with the
+To avoid this during development it's best to run Event Store with the

 --disable-http-caching command line option.
-This will disable all caching and solve the issue.
+This disables all caching and solve the issue.